 Each class will be unique: we provide the framework but the variables change with every session.
 The kids, teachers, and volunteers love the opportunity for the hands-on fun and gain new knowledge along the way.
 Thank you for making Great Art possible.

-Great Art will be presented in classrooms during October, November, February, March, and April.
+Great Art will be presented in classrooms during November, February, March, and April.
+This is a tentative schedule.
+Great Art will do an end of year project with the school as well.

 Great Art Materials